VonHeikemen/lsp-zero-docs/content/v4.x/template/opinionated.md

 # Opinionated config

 Here I will show you a fully working example configuration that you can use as your `init.lua`.
 This one will have a fair amount code that goes beyond the essential.
-Here I will add more "completion sources" to nvim-cmp.
-More keybindings to the autocompletion plugin (nvim-cmp).
-And more snippets.

 ::: details Expand: what's an init.lua?